Here’s how to deal with items that are not accepted in home collection or at Recycling & Disposal Stations. For more details, use our Look Up Tool.

 - Furnaces, furnace parts, ducting, or boilers - Contact the Puget Sound Clean Air Agency at (206) 343-8800 for information on heating-system disposal.
 See the Yellow Pages under "Scrap Metal-Process & Recycle" for salvage operations that may accept asbestos-free heating systems.

 - Medical wastes - Do not dispose of leftover medicines in the garbage or down the drain.
-Some pharmacies have a medicine-take-back program.
+Some pharmacies are part of the Secure Medicine Return program.
 For other biomedical wastes, call the Health Department at (206) 205-4394.

 - Radioactive waste - Call the Business Waste Line at (206) 263-8899 or call 911in case of emergency.

 - Sewage - See Sewage Spill Response instructions

 Below are items that are accepted at Recycling & Disposal Stations or in home garbage collection, but require special preparation or additional costs.
 Follow the links to get ideas for reuse and alternatives to disposal or Look It Up with our handy tool.